-The IG private credit market has a completely different dynamic than below investment grade (BIG) private credit: the structure, pricing, and liquidity in agented distribution is the same or better than direct deal flow.
+The IG private credit market has a completely different dynamic than below investment grade (BIG) private credit: the structure, pricing, and liquidity in intermediated distribution is the same or better than direct deal flow.
 In addition, the IG private credit market consists of larger issuers than those found in BIG private credit, with revenue of IG private credit issuing companies generally ranging from \$250 million to over \$10 billion.
-The average size of a private placement issue is approximately \$300 million, but it can range from \$50 million in direct transactions to \$3 billion in fully distributed deals.18
+The average size of a private placement issue is approximately \$375 million, but it can range from \$50 million in direct transactions to over \$10 billion in fully distributed deals.

-Exhibit 6: 85% of the investment grade private credit market is agented deals
+Exhibit 8: 85% of the investment grade private credit market is intermediated deals

-Agented deals Direct or proprietary deals Fully distributed agent deals Limited distribution agent deals Club deals Direct deals Description A transaction sourced by an intermediary that is marketed to all participants in the private credit market.
+Intermediary deals Direct or proprietary deals Fully distributed deals Limited distribution deals Club deals Direct deals Description A transaction sourced by an intermediary that is marketed to all participants in the private credit market.
 A transaction sourced by an intermediary that is marketed to a subset of participants in the private credit market.
 Sourced by one or more private investors and participated in by only a handful of market participants.
 Limited to Tier 1 investors.
 Sourced and funded by a single private investor.
-Market Size (%) 50% of Investment Grade Production 35% of Investment Grade Production 5% of Investment Grade Production 10% of Investment Grade Production Agent Involvement Direct fee for transaction Direct fee for transaction No direct fee for transaction; however, it is Voya's experience that an agent is contacted to verify pricing and terms relative to market.
+Market Size (%) 50% of investment grade production 35% of investment grade production 5% of investment grade production 10% of investment grade production Agent Involvement Direct fee for transaction Direct fee for transaction No direct fee for transaction; however, it is Voya's experience that an agent is contacted to verify pricing and terms relative to market.
 The agent is then compensated for this service indirectly (i.e. award the swap that the borrowers uses to convert loan process to needed currency).
 Allocation Medium/Low High High High Liquidity High High/Medium Medium/Low Low